 - Reset View ― Will reset the 3D in preview mode.

 Click the hide simulation button to go back to 2D mode.

-The toolpath engine will find the center point of each of your objects and determin the depth based on the width of your feature.
+The toolpath engine will find the center point of each of your objects and determinw the depth to cut based on the width of your feature.